motion/orbit/next.md

 * design

   * OrbitCard
-    * [x] highlight vs active state - active is "clicked", hl should be current active
     * [ ] for icons - try result.integration + result.type first, fallback to result.int
     * [ ] ~peek scroll to different sub-sections in card~